 No video here, but this photo clearly shows a good example of muscle atrophy.
 This is when the muscle becomes shrunken and is one of the many devastating symptoms of EPM over time.
 On this horse, there is profound atrophy on one side of the haunch, while the other side remains normal.
 Unfortunately, the atrophy cannot be treated and is permanent.

 Dr. Samuel Hurcombe of The Ohio State University shows a horse with EPM symptoms in this video and discusses possible treatment strategies for dealing with the disease.

 Not all horses with EPM can be saved, unfortunately.
 This video shows a chestnut horse with the disease that was a few days later humanely euthanized for safety reasons.
-Horses that are unstable can hurt themselves or anyone close enough to be in the way if they fall.
+Unstable horses can hurt themselves or anyone close enough to be in the way if they fall.

 Advances in medical sciences have benefitted our horses and one of the most exciting fields is stem cell therapy.
-In this video, the progress of a gaited mare who has been given stem cells therapy is tracked over the course of six months.
+In this video, the progress of a gaited mare who has been given stem cell therapy is tracked over six months.